highlight/highlight/blog-content/launchdarkly-migration.md

 - 10,000,000 traces
 - No "overages"

-The **Foundation plan** is $36 per month, and includes:
+The **Foundation self-serve plan** is billed per service connection and per observability unit.
+Please refer to the pricing page [here](https://launchdarkly.com/pricing/).
-- 3 service connections (for feature flagging)
-- 5,000 sessions
-- 5,000 errors
-- 10,000,000 logs
-- 10,000,000 traces

-For any "overages" above the limits described above, the Observability pricing within LaunchDarkly will follow the self-serve pricing described [here](https://launchdarkly.com/pricing/).
+If you are a Highlight customer who is on an invoiced plan or MSA, we will reach out personally.
+If you don't hear from us, please reach out to observability@launchdarkly.com.

 **Q: When will services officially end on Highlight.io?**